srinjoydutta03/OpenAImer-Track-2/README.md

 - Competition Start: 12-April-2025 6:00 PM IST
 - Submission Start: 17-April-2025 6:00 PM IST
 - Submission Deadline: 17-April-2025 11:59 PM IST

+#### PR'S SHOULD ONLY BE SUBMITTED IN THE PERIOD MENTIONED ABOVE, ANY PR'S BEFORE THE SUBMISSION START WILL BE DECLARED NULL AND VOID AND MAY INCUR NEGATIVE POINTS

 ## Technical Requirements
 - Your model must load using standard PyTorch, TensorFlow, or TFLite loading functions